CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 25: February 13th, 2017

+**Today's Progress**: Finished expresswork express.js training and got started in git-it git/githiub introduction

+**Thoughts**: Having completed expressworks I'm still not 100% comfortable with express.js.
+I can see the power of the routing and middleware systems but the abstraction really left me wanting to know more about what was actually going on.
+Either way it's impressive how simple it is to get a server up and running with very little code.

+I'm abouyt half way through git-it which has been a good git introduction.
+To be honest between this fork and doing my Simon project here I feel like I have a fairly good introductory understanding of what git is about and how it works.

 ### Day 24: February 12th, 2017

 **Today's Progress**: Finished learnyounode node.js introduction, got started on expresswork express.js training.